m-lab/etl-gardener/README.md

 ### Status Page

 Gardener maintains a status page on a separate status port, that summarizes recent jobs, current state, and any errors.
-Jobs transition through a standard
+Jobs transition through the following stages:
-stages:

-* Parsing - gardener has issued a job and a parser is working on it.
+* `Parsing` - gardener has issued a job and a parser is working on it.
-* postProcessing - the parser completed parsing a job.
+* `postProcessing` - the parser completed parsing a job.
-* Loading - gardener loads the parser output from GCS to a temporary BigQuery table.
+* `Loading` - gardener loads the parser output from GCS to a temporary BigQuery table.
-* Deduplicating - gardener deletes duplicate rows from the temporary table.
+* `Deduplicating` - gardener deletes duplicate rows from the temporary table.
-* Copying - gardener copies rows from the temporary table to the "raw" table.
+* `Copying` - gardener copies rows from the temporary table to the "raw" table.
-* Deleting - gardener deletes the temporary table.
+* `Deleting` - gardener deletes the temporary table.
-* Joining - after gardener processes all raw tables for a date, it may combine the raw table with other raw tables in a materialized join.
+* `Joining` - after gardener processes all raw tables for a date, it may combine the raw table with other raw tables in a materialized join.
-* Complete - all steps were completed successfully.
+* `Complete` - all steps were completed successfully.

 The status page is available on the `-status_port`.